scharlau/story_generator_p/README.md

 First round: Start with thinking about how you might rewrite mystory parts of the app.
 How might you remove repetition?
 Consider how you might use Python's [formatting methods](https://docs.python.org/3.9/library/string.html?highlight=f%20string#module-string) to separate out some of the code.

 Second round: How might you generate and display multiple stories at the same time?
 Taking that further you could let people vote on their prefered story.

-Third round: How might you randomise the calls to Faker so that there are more categories used, or their order changes?
+Third round: How might you make use of templates to separate out the code from the html?